skrupler/latent/README.md

 * openvpn
 * rtorrent

-[..] and obviously a vpn provider you either run yourself or trust enough with your illicit traffic ;-)
+.. and obviously a vpn provider you either run yourself or trust enough with your illicit traffic ;-)

+# Installation
+I didn't think this thru.
+Im gonna update the instructions asap, first some sleep.

 # How it works
 The gist of it is that a netns is created upon runtime and iptables are configured accordingly via virtual eth's or (veths for short) making the netns able to access the network.